Mike-Soukup/SFL_MLAPI/README.md

 ## (1) Azure Web App:
 The API is currently hosted on Azure and can be accessed publically by visiting: https://mnist-mlapi.azurewebsites.net/

+**Note:** For this MVP, the API will assume that a 28x28 image is used as in input.
+Other edge cases and image pre-processes was not implemented at this time.
+Therefore, while testing the API, it is best to use actual 28x28 sample images from the MNIST data set.

 Once the user has arrived at this webpage, they can select the `MNIST API` card which will direct them to the API landing page.

 The user is then able to upload an MNIST image and a digit prediction will be retrieved.
 Additionally, the JSON prediction will be returned showing the user what the RESTful payload will look like.